SimonBiggs/electronfactors/README.md

 ## Deprecation notice

-This application is deprecated and no longer in use by the author.
-All future development of the electron model will be undergone within the pymedphys package:
+This version of this library is deprecated and no longer in use by the author.
+The underlying electron model is still in use and being maintained.
+It can be found within the pymedphys package:

 > https://github.com/CCA-Physics/pymedphys/blob/master/pymedphys/level1/electronfactors.py